mpv-player/mpv/DOCS/man/en/options.rst

     *WARNING*: May be dangerous if playing from untrusted media.

---use-filename-title
-    Set the window title using the media filename, when not set with ``--title``.
-Supported by X11-based video output drivers.
-See also ``--title``.

 --user=<username>
     Used with some network protocols.
     Specify username for HTTP authentication.
 See also ``--passwd``.